SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

-**Step 2**: Obtain a reference to the docker image of the Solace  PubSub+ message broker to be deployed
+### Step 2: Obtain a reference to the docker image of the Solace  PubSub+ message broker to be deployed

 First, decide which [Solace PubSub+ message broker](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm ) and version is suitable to your use case.